-- The finished pie cannot contain raw/uncooked eggs (white or yokes).
+- The finished pie cannot contain raw/uncooked eggs (whites or yokes).
 Egg must reach 160 degrees to be considered cooked.
 Official Attleboro Farmers Market Apple Pie Contest judge’s ruling as to eligibility will be final.

 - We recommend that pies are baked in disposable pans only, as pans will not be returned.